NARodman/ayotaye-portfolio-project/README.md

 Day 8: Added the services section and completed the skills section.
 The skills included are subject to change at client's discretion.
 Started the Portfolio (Projects) section.

 Day 9: Continued working on the Portfolio (Projects) section.

+Day 10: Continued working on the Portfolio (Projects) section and added MixItUp for animated filtering and sorting.